Fixitpanda/BizBoard/README.md

 ## Copyrights / Credits

 * Images been downloaded from pixabay.com, check terms before using for any commercial use!
 * This is open source project, feel free to use my code for any commercial usage.
-Don't forget to give some credits ;).
+However, don't forget to give some credits ;)